othomantegazza/talk-rladies/readme.md

 [R-Ladies Milan](https://www.meetup.com/R-Ladies-Milan/) workshop, May 9th (?), 2019.

-:point_up::star:**Download this github repo on your laptop**, because in the practical session we will use the files in the `examples` subfolder.
+:point_up::star:**Download this github repo on your laptop**, because in the practical session we will work on the files in the `examples` subfolder.

 ## Abstract